jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-3.md

 - his power over them and
 - the authority of Athens above other states.

 When people agreed to live in towns, the chieftains would soon lose their authority.
-The government would turn republican, because their revenue=
+The government would turn republican, because their revenue:
 - was small, and
 - could not make them so distinguished above others to retain them in dependence.